 Additionally, if you're shopping at Lush for gifts or online, you won't find any disposable wrapping paper or Styrofoam packing peanuts.
 Instead, the shop offers fabric knot-wraps, cardboard boxes, metal tins, paper bags, biodegradable packing peanuts, and compostable bioplastic baggies.
-And recently, Lush U.K. made headlines for selling a plastic-free refillable lipstick case and plastic-free lipstick refills in its U.K. stores, Plant Based News reported.
+And in March 2019, Lush U.K. made headlines for selling a plastic-free refillable lipstick case and plastic-free lipstick refills in its U.K. stores, Plant Based News reported.
 The refills come packaged in a waxy coating that can simply be peeled off, and then the lipstick can be inserted into any standard lipstick case.
 Plus, all of the lipstick refills are vegan.

 As Cook writes to Green Matters, "[Lush's] biggest movement right now is towards getting rid of packaging all together."
 While it may not yet be a completely zero-waste store, Lush definitely makes it easier for customers to reduce their waste by offering cruelty-free cosmetics, naked products, and an incentive for returning black pots.